» Plugin Development

 - Learn more about how Terraform Core interacts with plugins.

 - Learn the design principles HashiCorp developers follow when creating providers.

 - Decide which SDK is right for your provider.

 - Try these hands-on tutorials on HashiCorp Learn: Call APIs with Terraform Providers (SDKv2) and Implement Create and Read (Framework)

 - Learn more about how to use SDKv2 to develop providers.
 This includes details about how to define attributes and behaviors using schemas, develop resources, debug providers, and test plugins.

-- Learn more about how to use the framework to develop providers.
+- Learn more about how to use the plugin framework to develop providers.
 This includes details about how to define attributes and behaviors using schemas, develop resources and data sources, and write tests.

 - Publish your provider on the Terraform Registry to make it publicly available.